SRCosta/bigdata-hw3/README.md

 1. A README.md file, describing the contents of the repository (THIS FILE)
 2. An R markdown file
 3. A knitted PDF containing the R markdown and R script data
+4. Lesson files from lecture, including the R-project (up through the *Visualizing Data* lesson)